This is a story of a girl finding her way.

 I jumped head first into the United Methodist Church to become an ordained elder.
 I served for four years as the Youth Director at Indian River City UMC , in Titusville, Florida, and will forever have a soul-link with that phenomenal community of people.

 In a longer story than I will tell here, I hit a wall–call it an emotional breakdown–in my ordination process in the first weeks of 2015.
 And thus began the unraveling of my “plan”, “agenda”, and the major “control issues” I have sparred with for all my life.
 In short, it was a breakdown.
 There are plenty of blog posts about that deconstruction.

 Partnered with a great spiritual director, a remarkably intuitive therapist (who sees through my crap), and my desperate clinging to Jesus, I came out on the other side.
 And what do you know?
 I’m still a control-freak.
 But I’m learning to navigate life, knowing that, and learning about myself.

 In the process, I became an episcopalian.
 With the loving help of many Methodist friends and clergy.
 I transitioned into a new position at St. Gabriel’s Episcopal Church as the Director of The Forge Youth Center.
+I have an amazing co-leader who is the Student Pastor for the center.
 An intentional effort to unite youth groups in our community, as well as work together with social networks in the local community, to better reach students in our area with opportunities, tutoring, mentoring, family support, and of course a place to have fun and hang out.
 I write about all of this in my blog.
 The ups, the downs, the spiraling valleys and the upward climbs.